Beokro/minix_virtural_machine/README.md

     Storage on physical hard disk | Dynamically allocated
 <br><br>

-4. Now you should be able to see your new virtual machine on the left column of the Virtual Box.
+4. Now you should be able to see your new virtual machine on the left column of the Virtual Box. <br>
     <img src="https://github.com/Beokro/minix_virtural_machine/raw/master/screenshots/15.png" width='400' height='300'/>
 <br><br>

 5. Select the virtual machine you just created, click `Setting` which is a yellow gear icon on top left of the windows.
 In the setting page, go to `Storage` section and click little CD icon that follow `Empty`.
-On the Attributes subsection, click another CD icon and select `Choose Virtual Optical Disk File`
+On the Attributes subsection, click another CD icon and select `Choose Virtual Optical Disk File`. <br>

     <img src="https://github.com/Beokro/minix_virtural_machine/raw/master/screenshots/16.png" width='420' height='300'/>
 <br><br>

 6. On the windows that poped up, find the minix3 ISO file you downloaded in previous ste and open it.
-Now you successfully load the minix image into the virtual machine you just created.
+Now you successfully load the minix image into the virtual machine you just created. <br>
     <img src="https://github.com/Beokro/minix_virtural_machine/raw/master/screenshots/17.png" width='400' height='300'/>
 <br><br>
 #